smysloff/endian/README.md

 ## Description
 The **endian** utility is used to determine and print the endianness of the current system.
 Endianness refers to the order in which bytes are stored in memory.

 The **endian** utility prints the endianness of the system in a human-readable format.
-It outputs "little-endian" or "big-endian" depending on the system's byte order.
+It outputs "Little Endian" or "Big Endian" depending on the system's byte order.

 ## Options
 * **-h** - Displays the given man page.